top of page

 05.

-My fee is $220 for a 50 minute session.
-I accept Cigna.
+My fee is $225 for a 50 minute session.
+I am in-network with Cigna.
 Otherwise, I also accept out-of-network (OON) benefit coverage.
-Many insurers offer OON benefits for therapy with an LCAT, and I give you the paperwork you need to apply for any reimbursement you are due.
+Many insurers offer OON benefits for psychotherapy with an LCAT, and I give you the paperwork you need to apply for any reimbursement you are due.
 I offer a free 15 minute phone consultation.
 We can discuss any questions about the fee and insurance when we speak.

 Please give me a call or text me (917) 947-9958.